RSEAA/RSEAA.github.io/suggested_schedule.md

 - We can setup a budget for the year
 - We can reach out to potential session chairs

+## 16 weeks
+- We can have all the sponsors finalised
+- We can have all the main marketing material finalised
+- We can have the schedule finalised

 ## 12 weeks
-- We can open submissions for scholarships and grants and also for signing up for the event
+- We can open submissions for scholarships and grants
-- We can have the schedule finalised
+- We can open registrations for the event
 - We can have the speakers and panelists finalised
-- We can have all the sponsors finalised and all the marketing material finalised
 - We can have all the session chairs finalised